 After leading a very young Braves team to the East Division title, Bobby Cox is named the National League's Manager of the Year.
 The well-respected field boss becomes the first skipper, in either league, ever to win the award in consecutive years.

 Participants in a team-sponsored high school program aimed at helping Bronx youths pursue careers in architecture, engineering and construction, along with a few players remove rain-soaked dirt from the former Yankee Stadium and bring it across the street to the team's new $1.3 billion field.
-The soil is then mixed with the new stadium's dirt around home plate and pitcher’s rubber which were also removed from the former site during the ceremony.
+The soil is then mixed with the new stadium's dirt around home plate and pitcher’s rubber, which were also removed from the former site during the ceremony.

-In his native Venezuela, Wilson Ramos is kidnapped by gunpoint from his Santa Ines home.
+In his native Venezuela, Wilson Ramos is kidnapped at gunpoint from his Santa Ines home.
 The 24-year old Nationals' catcher, after being held captive for two days, will be rescued unscathed after the exchange of heavy gun fire by the police results in the arrest of his five alleged abductors.